jinghaoyong/nextjs-ecommerce-crystal/README.md

 -- tasks
-= base on the youtube info given, do all the steps mentioned using cursor (faster) = see what if want to linked with live stripe, is it needed with company registered number etc
+= base on the youtube info given, do all the steps mentioned using cursor (faster) = see what if want to linked with live stripe, is it needed with company registered number etc = make producst and about us right side